Isolde

 Fun Facts

-• The name gained popularity in Australia during the late 20th century due to its use in classical and romantic literature.
+• The name Isolde gained popularity in Australia in the late 20th century, partly inspired by romanticised medieval literature.

 Personality Traits